August 27, 2011

 ...

-Last but not the least, most SMTP servers block accounts if they are sending emails continuously, so to avoid any such incidents you better prepare Postfix to behave by adding this to lines to main.cf
+Last but not least, most SMTP servers block accounts if they are sending emails continuously, so to avoid any such incidents, you’d better prepare Postfix to behave by adding these lines to the main.cf

 ...